auth0/docs/articles/integrations/azure-api-management/configure-azure.md

 Click **Save**.

-### Authorize Your OAuth 2.0 Server for Use with Your API
+### Step 4: Authorize Your OAuth 2.0 Server for Use with Your API

 Before you can use Auth0 to secure your API, you'll need to set your API to use Auth0.
 You can do so using the Azure Publisher Portal.